 What Else You Should Think About

-After taking a look at our top canister vacuum pick, remember to review the specs of a couple other models for comparison purchases.
+After taking a look at our top canister vacuum pick, remember to review the specs of a couple of other models for comparison purchases.
 We know the differences, but we’d like you to know them too, preferably before you make a purchase.

-We mentioned that canister models are good picks for commercial purposes as well, but keep in mind that not all commercial spaces are the same.
+We mentioned those canister models are good picks for commercial purposes as well, but keep in mind that not all commercial spaces are the same.
 If you have a large work-oriented floor with plenty of dust and debris, you may be better off just getting a shop vac.
-Canister models are great options for small businesses, offices, and service areas, but the closer you get toward production and manufacturing, the less useful they become.
+Canister models are great options for small businesses, offices, and service areas, but the closer you get to production and manufacturing, the less useful they become.

 Finally, always remember to read the instructions when it comes to your filters.
-Different brands have different filter guidelines – here’s Bissell’s suggestion – when it comes to rinsing, drying or replacing, so do a little homework to keep your filters working properly.
+Different brands have different filter guidelines – here’s Bissell’s suggestion – when it comes to rinsing, drying, or replacing, so do a little homework to keep your filters working properly.

-And make sure to consider a top rated air purifier as this can greatly cut down on dust and particulates in the air.
+And make sure to consider a top-rated air purifier as this can greatly cut down on dust and particulates in the air.